-I like nothing more than spending my spare time making: be that baking, pottery, making paper and cards, sketching, marbling, or foraging and preserving – I love it all.
-Pair this with the fact that I have spent the last 15 years working in marketing in both full service communications agencies and in-house teams across the UK and Ireland and I couldn’t really ask for a more ideal job!
+I like nothing more than spending my spare time making: be that baking, pottery or foraging and preserving – I enjoy it all.
+Pair this with the fact that I have spent the last 15 years working in marketing and I couldn’t really ask for a more ideal job!

 My role at CraftCourses is to tell the world about our wonderful courses and tutors, share our students’ achievements and reviews and inspire people to engage with their creative side… which ultimately enables us to live happier lives.

-I am a professionally qualified librarian and have a real interest in how information is catalogued, indexed and retrieved.
-It has been fascinating to see over the years how the internet has changed how we find and use information.
+As a professionally qualified librarian it has been fascinating to see over the years how the internet has changed how we find and use information.

-I am really enjoying working for CraftCourses; it has given me the opportunity to link my hobbies more closely with my working life; I am a keen cook and baker (particularly bread making) and find baking relaxing, enjoyable and pretty much always edible!
+My work at CraftCourses has given me the opportunity to link my interests closely with my work; I am a keen cook and baker (particularly bread making) and find it relaxing, enjoyable and (usually) edible.

-My role at CraftCourses is to proofread and edit all the course listings and reviews - checking for spelling, grammar, accuracy, consistency and lots of other elements to make sure that the content looks great for all our users.
+My role at CraftCourses is to proof and edit all site content - checking for spelling, grammar, accuracy, consistency to make sure that it looks great and makes sense.

-Favourite craft: Bread baking, but there are so many other crafts I want to explore.
+Favourite craft: bread baking, but so many others I want to explore.

-I work from a beautiful corner of rural France, surrounded by forests and rivers, and life is very much led by the changing seasons – be it chopping wood or bottling the summer’s harvest.
+Living and working in rural France, I am surrounded by forests and rivers and life is very much led by the changing seasons – be it chopping wood or bottling the summer’s harvest.

-I have a huge interest in how people communicate and learn and in my other jobs am a tutor of French and campaigner for Augmentative and Alternative Communication.
+I have a keen interest in how people communicate and learn; I am also a French tutor and a campaigner for Augmentative and Alternative Communication.